jameswniu/political-strongholds-mask-mandates/README.md

 Impact of mask mandates on federal payouts - does it incentives more payout from the government?
 Lag of mask mandates vs changes in political inclination

-Elsa: How mask mandates affect school closures, maybe by county.
+Elsa: Car accidents by county and relationship with mask mandates.
-Relation of total school closures and mask mandates.
+If data permits also explore how mask mandates affect school closures, maybe by county.
-Car accidents by county and relationship with mask mandates.
+This represents the relationship between total school closures and mask mandates.

 Ethan: Impact of mask mandates on Covid hotspots and outbreaks.
 Comparison of timing of mask mandates whether policy was proactive or reactive, with regards to outbreaks and hotspots.